Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 1. Complete Steps 1-3 from Bottle Sterilization Method (RO Available)
 2. Close it with the cap, then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**
-3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of sample seawater from the Niskin into the bottle; close the lid and shake vigorously.
+3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of sample water from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

 **Connector Preparation and Sterilization:**
 To facilitate the connection between the IV bag and sterivex, you need to cut the PVC tubing into 4" pieces and then add the hose barb adaptor to one end.
 These connectors can be sterilized in advance and stored in whirl-paks.
 They can also be reused, as long as they are sterilized between each sample.
 We recommend bringing sufficient connectors to avoid a sampling backlog.